Windows Server

 Now that the WDS installation is successful, you can now launch and configure WDS.
 Here is one of the ways to launch WDS.

-– Under the servers, right click and select “Windows Deployment Services Management Console”
+Click on WDS, under the servers, right-click and select “Windows Deployment Services Management Console”

-To configure WDS, see the following article.
-If you are looking for the command-line or PowerShell installation of the WDS server, then use the below command.
+See this guide to configure WDS.
+If you are looking for the command line or PowerShell installation of the WDS server, then use the below command.

 ServerManager -install WDS